Gaotrees/caffe-doc/Model-Zoo.md

 The project page is [here](http://places.csail.mit.edu)

 Models:
- * [Places205-CNN](http://places.csail.mit.edu/model/placesCNN.tar.gz): CNN trained on 205 scene categories of Places Database (used in NIPS'14) with ~2.5 million images.
+ * [Places205-AlexNet](http://places.csail.mit.edu/model/placesCNN.tar.gz): CNN trained on 205 scene categories of Places Database (used in NIPS'14) with ~2.5 million images.
 The architecture is the same as Caffe reference network.
  * [Hybrid-CNN](http://places.csail.mit.edu/model/hybridCNN.tar.gz): CNN trained on 1183 categories (205 scene categories from Places Database and 978 object categories from the train data of ILSVRC2012 (ImageNet) with ~3.6 million images.
 The architecture is the same as Caffe reference network.
+ * [Places205-GoogLeNet](http://places.csail.mit.edu/model/googlenet_places205.tar.gz): GoogLeNet CNN trained on 205 scene categories of Places Database.
+It is used by Google in the [deep dream visualization](http://googleresearch.blogspot.com/2015/06/inceptionism-going-deeper-into-neural.html)

 ### GoogLeNet GPU implementation from Princeton.
 We implemented GoogLeNet using a single GPU.
 Our main contribution is an effective way to initialize the network and a trick to overcome the GPU memory constraint by accumulating gradients over two training iterations.